 This Christmas gift card holder is so easy you could probably sew it in your sleep.
 The only thing that would take some brainpower is juggling with the measurements, so the gift card actually fits in.
 So I'm sparing you that and giving you a free template to use - just so you don't need to do that funny math stuff when cutting into your fabric.

-Oh, and have I mentioned it's a scrap buster?
+Oh, and have I mentioned this diy gift card holder is a scrap buster?
 All you need is two pieces of 5 by 6" in matching, preferably Christmas-themed prints.
 And same size scrap stiff interfacing.
 And a ribbon, if you will.
 That's all - unless you want to make a matching diy advent calendar (but that's another story entirely 🙂

 Now, if you prefer to sit back and relax while I show you the steps in a slideshow - all about cozy!